local-first-web/auth/README.md

 ## Prior art

-💡 This project is inspired by and borrows heavily from Keybase: The signature chain is inspired by [their implementation for Keybase Teams](https://keybase.io/docs/team), and the invitation mechanism is based on their [Seitan token exchange specification](https://keybase.io/docs/teams/seitan_v2), proposed as a more secure alternative to TOFU, or _**T**rust **O**n **F**irst **U**se_.
+💡 This project is inspired by and borrows heavily from Keybase: The graph is inspired by [their implementation for Keybase Teams](https://keybase.io/docs/team), and the invitation mechanism is based on their [Seitan token exchange specification](https://keybase.io/docs/teams/seitan_v2), proposed as a more secure alternative to TOFU, or _**T**rust **O**n **F**irst **U**se_.